ampika-tnk/BADS7105-CRM-Analytics-and-Intelligence/Homework 03/Homework 03.md

-Homework 03 - Value Proposition Canvas
+Homework 03 - A Day in the Life